ronnie7000/OpenGL/README.md

 # OpenGL
-This repository contains the various algorithms coded using OpenGL in C.
+This repository contains the various algorithms coded using OpenGL in C language.